Liech/Vulcant/README.md

  * I needed something elaborate, but the vulkan api is plain bad
  * Tested AI to do the unbearable boilerplate bonanza
- * Found joy in recreational programming again
+ * Found joy in recreational programming again doing it that way
  * I couldn't decide between Godot and Raw C++

 # Current State